section-engineering-education/engineering-education/content/articles/continuous-integration-and-deployment-of-pipelines-with-flask-docker-and-github-actions/index.md

 ##### Monitor
 The deployed application will be monitored in terms of performance.
 Logs will be generated while it's been monitored.
 The most popular tools used in this regard and `Selenium`, `Nagios`, `ELK` etc.

 An application undergoes all the above practices in the industry.
-A person skilled in all these is said to be a `DevOps Engineer`.
+A person skilled in all these is a `DevOps Engineer`.

 ### Creating simple Flask application
 Open your favorite code editor and navigate to the terminal.
 Run the following commands to set up your project workflow.